balintsimon/movie-reactor-backend/README.md

 # movie-reactor-backend

-## What is it?
+## About this project
-This project is a continuation of the Movie Reactor front-end application project (please find it at https://github.com/balintsimon/movie-reactor-application).
-The front-end project started out as a learn-to-use-React demo project using "The MovieDb API" (find more information at https://developers.themoviedb.org/3/getting-started/introduction) as a data source.
-The back-end project started later and its aim was to provide backend services for the original front-end.
-The current version of the project is an exercise in Spring Boot to rewrite the original monolithic backend service using microservices.
-As such, it has been built with the existing capabilities of the front-end in mind (that is, it should provide all the previously existing features), albeit is rewritten from the ground up, rethinking database structure and endpoints.
+This microservice web project is a continuation of and acts as a back-end service for a separate front-end of the Movie Reactor front-end application project (please find it at https://github.com/balintsimon/movie-reactor-application).
+This version of the project is an exercise in Spring Boot to rewrite a monolithic back-end service using microservices (Spring Boot, Zuul, Eureka, Spring Security, Hibernate and H2, Swagger, JUnit and Mockito).
+As such, it has been built with  the existing capabilities of the front-end in mind (that is, it should provide all the previously existing features), albeit is rewritten from the ground up, rethinking database structure, endpoints and experiments with microservice architecture.

+The front-end project started out as a learn-to-use-React demo project that originally used "The MovieDb API" as a data source (find related front-end at https://github.com/balintsimon/movie-reactor-application).
+The microservice back-end provides movies, user registration and validation, screening and cinema related functionality via REST API.

 The aim of this project is to explore how a previously existing monolithic design with a robust database with inter-dependent tables may transfer to a microservice architecture.

-Please note that the project may switch to event-driven architecture.
+The project is planned to switch to use RabbitMQ and PostgreSQL.

 ## Servers
-1. `api-gateway` on port 8762: Netflix Zuul API Gateway, containing visitor service
+1. `api-gateway` (on port 8762): Netflix Zuul API Gateway, containing visitor service
-1. `booking` on port 8201: manages seat reservations for shows (N.B.: depends upon visitor id, show id and show id)
+1. `booking` manages seat reservations for shows (N.B.: depends upon visitor id, show id and show id)
-1. `cinema` on port 8101: contains information on movie theater room and their seats
+1. `cinema` contains information on movie theater room and their seats
-1. `eureka` on port 8761: Netflix Eureka server discovery
+1. `eureka` Netflix Eureka server discovery
-1. `moviecatalog` on port 8091: contains information on shows (N.B.: depends upon movie id and room id)
+1. `moviecatalog` contains information on shows (N.B.: depends upon movie id and room id)
-1. `movieservice` on port 8081: contains the movies that can be on the agenda
+1. `movieservice` contains the movies that can be on the agenda

 ## How to start services?
-Please install dependencies for each server (find the corresponding pom.xml).
+Please install dependencies for each server.

 The project uses H2 database as default.
 Please provide environment variable value for `DB_URL` for each database (e.g. in the form `DB_URL=jdbc:h2:~/[directory location]`).